-Our research goal is to understand and predict the dynamics of land waters from local to global scales, including its interaction with Earth system and human society.
-To achieve this goal, we work on various science challenges on global hydrology/hydrodynamics mainly using modelling, remote sensing, and data integration approaches.
+Our overarching research goal is to understand and predict the dynamics of terrestrial water systems from local to global scales, including their interactions with the Earth system and human society.
+To achieve this goal, we address a wide range of scientific challenges in global hydrology and hydrodynamics, primarily using numerical modelling, satellite remote sensing, and data integration approaches.

-If you are interested in detail: please also visit the list of publications.
+For further details, please also visit our list of publications.

 CaMa-Flood: